eloyperdomo/custom_mnist_digit_classifier/README.md

 # Neural Network from scratch for digit classification

-* Prepare the data
+* Prepare the data.
-* Create a loss function and a metric
+* Create a loss function and a metric.
-* Select a basic model
+* Select a basic model.
-* Create a class to be able to train the model using the loss function and showing the metric results
+* Create a class to be able to train the model using the loss function and showing the metric results.
-* Compare the results with a more complex model
+* Compare the results with a more complex model.

 ## Introduction
 In this notebook I used the foundations behind Neural Networks to develop a model able to classify **handwritten digits**.